tpetroel/GPS_Cluster_Code/README.md

 # GPS_Cluster_Code
 ## R code for identifying clusters of GPS locations to identify potential carnivore predation sites.

-Cluster Identification Code, written by Albon Guillemot, Nathan Svoboda, and Tyler Petroelje.
+Cluster Identification Code, written by Alban Guillaumet, Nathan Svoboda, and Tyler Petroelje.
 Last edited 15 August, 2014.

 This code was written to identify potential predation sites ("clusters") by using GPS locations from GPS collared carnivores.